ryanthnguyen/ConOrg/docs/IndividualAssignmentSpecs.md

 ### Task 2: Create validations for the models

 - Description: Create validations for each model in order to prevent incorrect input.
-- How to Evaluate: Check by entering in correct inputs and incorrect inputs.
+- How to Evaluate: Check model validation codes
 - Outcome of Task: xxx

 ### Task 3: Implement database for the models